CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 [file extension](./settings.md#card-extension), like `.png` or `.tiff`, alongside a low filesize limit, then the compression algorithm TCM uses might fail to compress and upload some Title Cards.
+[^2]: _Technically_, Emby and Jellyfin can provide logos as well, however their logos are not browsable.